Nest vs. Lyric vs. Ecobee3 vs. Carrier CôrBy - 01/18/2017

 And finally, ecobee learns.
 To quote a comment from Mikey de ecobee below,

 The ecobee3 does have machine learning.
 Just not in the same sense that Nest (does).
-The (device) learns how long it takes to heat or cool your house within a certain period of time.
+The (device) learns how long it takes to heat or cool your house within a period of time of time.
 Then uses this information and applies it to its Smart features, like Smart Recovery (pre-heat/cool the house before the next schedule change, so it’s already at the desired temperature) or Smart Home/Away (heating or cooling depending on if someone is home or not).
 Nest will learn when you come and go.
 Ecobee doesn’t tie you to this schedule.

 - Nest Leaf